damianhakert/damianhakert.github.io/source/posts/2016-09-14-gitlab-8-11-6-released.html.md

 Edition (CE) and Enterprise Edition (EE).

 Version 8.11.6 contains two security fixes for GitLab, plus fixes for minor regressions.
-Version 8.10.9 and 8.9.9 contain only the two security fixes.
+Version 8.10.9 only contains the two security fixes, while version 8.9.9 contains only one.

 Please read on for more details.